guludo/timewarrior-balance/README.rst

   study  11:00     12:00    -1:00
   ───────────────────────────────
   TOTAL  59:30     68:00    -9:30

-The report will count how much time is allotted and how much has been spent for each configured tag in the interval of the report.
-The extension uses the interval the user provided to the ``timew`` command (which is parsed directly by ``timewarrior`` itself).
-If no period is passed, like in the case above, then it will default to be from ``0001-01-02`` until (exclusively) the date-time for when the report was called.

 Bellow is an example of a report for the current week::